-The Merger Agreement provides for a business combination between the Company and Steiner in which a wholly-owned subsidiary of the Company would be merged into Steiner and the holders of Steiner's stock would receive shares of the Company's Common Stock in a transaction intended to qualify as a tax-free reorganization for federal income tax purposes.
+The Merger Agreement provides for a business combination between the Company and Steiner in which Metro-Tel Acquisition Corp. (the "Subsidiary") a wholly-owned subsidiary of the Company would be merged into Steiner and the holders of Steiner's stock would receive shares of the Company's Common Stock.
 As a result of the Merger, Steiner would become a wholly-owned subsidiary of the Company.